Elvis VINYL in the uk 1956 - 2002:

 1956 - October

-Elvis' debut album titled "Rock 'n' Roll" (HMV CLP 1093) was released by HMV in the United Kingdom.
+Elvis' debut album titled "Rock 'n' Roll" (HMV CLP 1093) was released on the HMV label in the United Kingdom.
 It came as a 12" 33 rpm long play (LP) record.

 The album's front cover was the same as the US version and used a black and white action shot of Elvis from 1955.
 It had the artist's first name in pink lettering along the left, with his surname in green across the bottom.
 The HMV logo was located top right.